Tal Smith: Early life and baseball career

-Return to Houston as general manager
+Return to Houston as General Manager

-Houston was in last place in the National League West Division when Smith assumed the reins, but under his leadership, the team rebuilt itself into contenders, winning its first division title in 1980.
-Along the way, Smith was named team president in 1976 and played a key role in resolving the club's ownership problem when he helped to convince Dr. John McMullen, a limited partner in Steinbrenner's ownership group, to sell his Yankees' shares and become the owner of the Astros.
+Houston was in last place in the National League West division when Smith assumed the reins after the 1975 season, but under his leadership, the team rebuilt itself into a contender.
+Along the way, Smith was named team president and played a key role in resolving the club's ownership problem when he helped to convince Dr. John McMullen, a limited partner in Steinbrenner's ownership group, to sell his Yankees' shares and become the owner of the Astros.
+The Astros won their first division title in 1980, which was followed by a dramatic playoff series with the Phillies.
+The last four games of the series all went into extra innings, and the Astros were just 6 outs short of their first World Series appearance.
+He was recognized by The Sporting News as Major League Executive of the Year for his efforts.

 However, in a move that shocked baseball, McMullen fired Smith only days after the team's successful 1980 season; McMullen went so far as to call Smith a "despicable human being".
 The move angered fans and partners.
 In fact, some of the Astros limited partners threatened a lawsuit and brought about a re-organization with the result that two other directors ended up on equal footing with McMullen.
 The Astros made the playoffs in 1981 before experiencing a slide that did not end until 1986.

 Rather than seeking another front-office job, Smith formed his own consulting firm named Tal Smith Enterprises to advise MLB clubs on how best to handle salary arbitration cases with their players.
 His firm became extremely successful over the next 15 years.